 From there, treatment will focus on inspecting, challenging, and changing the client’s distorted thought patterns.
 Behavioral interventions that encourage the person to spend more time connecting and socializing with others will help desensitize them from their anxiety.

 Example of Exposure Therapy for Anxiety

 Next, therapy would involve exposing the client to some of the triggers that cause mild anxiety, gradually working up to triggers that cause high levels of anxiety.
-The exposure can happen in real-life (in-vivo exposure), in a person’s imagination (imaginal exposure) or in computer simulations (virtual exposure).
+The exposure can happen in real-life (in-vivo exposure), in a person’s imagination (imaginal exposure) or in computer simulations (through virtual reality exposure).

 Exposure and Response Prevention (ERP) is a specific type of CBT treatment used to treat Obsessive-Compulsive Disorder (OCD).
 This treatment involves helping people learn skills to experience their obsessions (exposure) without engaging in repetitive compulsions (response prevention).
 Because compulsions are used by people with OCD to reduce anxious thoughts and feelings, this therapy involves teaching new ways to manage their anxiety.
 The client will also need to learn skills to resist the strong urges they will have to engage in the compulsive behavior.

 Similar to exposure therapy, clients receiving ERP will develop a fear hierarchy to denote low, moderate, and high-level fears.
 Over the course of several sessions, the client will gradually work their way up to facing high-level fears, developing skills along the way that promote coping.
 This treatment has been researched and found to be one of the most effective methods of treating OCD.
 It typically consists of weekly sessions lasting 1-2 hours for about 12 weeks.2,4,6,10